Rigidflame/firebase-passport-login/README.md

 Why not use Firebase Simple Login?
 ---
 [Firebase Simple Login](https://www.firebase.com/docs/security/simple-login-overview.html) is great and we would highly recommend you use it if you want your users to be able to log in with Google, Facebook, Twitter, Github, or with email/password.
 However, there are still a ton of oAuth providers which aren't supported by Firebase Simple Login.
-Instead of reinvent the wheel, we integrated Passport and it's [100+ compatible services](http://passportjs.org/guide/providers/) with Firebase.
+Instead of reinventing the wheel, we integrated Passport and it's [100+ compatible services](http://passportjs.org/guide/providers/) with Firebase.

 Does this mean I have to run my own server?
 ---